fengyvoid/ToolAnalysis/configfiles/EventBuilder/README.md

 ## Description
 **********************

-The `EventBuilder` toolchain should be used to eventbuild for ANNIEEvents.
-The toolchain read in RAWData files, time match, and creates processed ANNIEEvents with Tank, CTC, and MRD information (currently no LAPPD information is included).
-This toolchain consolidated efforts to create an official event building toolchain for ANNIE, and should replace the `DataDecoder` toolchain, which is now considered depreciated.
+The `EventBuilder` toolchain is used to event build for ANNIE.
+The toolchain reads in RAWData files, time match, and creates processed ANNIEEvents with Tank, CTC, and MRD information (currently no LAPPD information is included).
+This toolchain consolidated efforts to create an official event building toolchain, and should replace the `DataDecoder` toolchain which is now considered depreciated.

 Please consult the following ANNIE wiki page on how to event build: https://cdcvs.fnal.gov/redmine/projects/annie_experiment/wiki/Event_Building_with_ToolAnalysis